 Diverticulitis occurs when diverticula -- small bulging sacs or pouches that form in weak spots of the lining of the intestine -- become infected or inflamed.
 Though these diverticula can form anywhere in the digestive system, they're usually found in the large intestine and colon.
 Diverticulitis is treatable and rarely requires hospitalization.
-Because some foods inflame and irritate the digestive tract, they must be avoided or consumed in moderation when you are suffering from symptoms of diverticulitis.
+Because some foods inflame and irritate the digestive tract, they must be avoided or consumed in moderation when you experience symptoms of diverticulitis.

 Video of the Day